A couple of years ago I lost one of my best friends from school.

 This letter was still sitting on my desk on the day she passed because I’d been “too busy” to send it.

 I don’t know whether I thought she’d be OK.
 Maybe I couldn’t really face one of my own would be mortal.
 We were still in our 30s.
 Very late 30s, but still.
 Our proper lives had just really begun.

 Because I didn’t send it.

-Now, I am shit-house at gifts.
+Now, I am shit-house at scheduled gifts.
 I struggle with the pressure of choosing and getting the dates right and I never, ever remember a card.
-I have great ideas and I mean to do things with the best of intentions but my follow through leaves a lot to be desired.
+I have great ideas and I mean to do things with the best of intentions but my follow-through leaves a lot to be desired.